- This event has passed.

 Take part in our 4-day training course and learn all the things you need to know to help your customers get the most out of their install!
 From Grid-Tie to Off-Grid we have the knowledge you need to design and install the most effective systems.
 Course books up fast and seats are limited.

-A copy of the Solar Installers Handbook is included with course enrollment.
+SIC Solar Handbook is included with course enrollment.

 Alberta Residents save up to 30% with training incentives from Energy Efficiency Alberta.